turingschool/backend-curriculum-site/module1/learning_goals.md

 * Students will be able to use Arrays and Hashes and explain the differences between them

-* Students will be able to explain what a Symbol is and identify when it should be used over a String

-* Students will be able to create and interact with Ruby Range 0bjects

-* Students will be able to explain the NilClass and identify its appropriate uses
+* Students will be able to identify and utilize Symbols

 * Students will be able to implement best-choice enumerable methods to iterate over collections

 * Students will be able to use the following Flow Control structures:

   * if
   * elsif
   * else